 “I feel that art’s highest function is that of a mirror, reflecting the innermost beauty and divinity of the human spirit, and is most effective when it calls the viewer to remember one’s highest self.
 I choose subject matter that has emotional and spiritual resonance and focuses on the journey of the hero as it relates to the personal and collective stories of people.” – Kadir Nelson, author website.

-A year later, Kadir won his first CSK Illustrator Award for Ellington Is Not A Street, an adaptation of Ntozake Shange’s poem “Mood Indigo”.
-This poem is a snapshot of young Shange’s experiences with many prominent African-American writers, thinkers and activists as they made appearances in her father’s home.
-In this work, Nelson perfects his oil painting portraits of legendary African-Americans including W.E.B.
-DuBois, Paul Robeson and Duke Ellington, to name a few.
+A year later, Kadir won his first CSK Illustrator Award for Ellington Is Not A Street, an adaptation of Ntozake Shange’s poem “Mood Indigo.”
+This poem is a snapshot of young Shange’s experiences with many prominent African-American writers, thinkers, and activists as they made appearances in her father’s home.
+In this work, Nelson perfects his oil painting portraits of legendary African-Americans, including W.E.B.
+DuBois, Paul Robeson, and Duke Ellington, to name a few.
 These portraits would become a signature part of his work.
-The respect Kadir has for these people shines through as the personality of each person leaps off the page, giving the young reader a strong sense of who these people are and how important they are.
+The respect Kadir has for these people shines through as each person’s personality leaps off the page, giving the young reader a strong sense of who these people are and how important they are.

 Christopher Lassen is a Youth Materials Selector for The New York Public Library & Brooklyn Public Library.
 Chris is a member of the CSK Marketing Committee.